 Today, we’re sharing with you a fun and fruity third option – serving jello shots in fruit peels!
 Orange rinds, to be precise.
 This orange creamsicle jello shot recipe is placed inside of hollowed-out orange rinds and then set to perfection.
 The rinds are sliced further into bite-sized, individual slices for the perfect party treat!

-Of course, if Orange Creamsicle isn’t your flavor of choice, you can mix it up with your preferred Jell-O and flavored vodka to create your own unique flavor blend.
+Orange Jello, boiling water, vanilla vodka, and fresh oranges, that’s it.
+Of course, if orange creamsicle isn’t your flavor of choice, you can mix it up with your preferred Jell-O and flavored vodka to create your own unique flavor blend.
 Maybe Watermelon Lime?
 Or Cherry Vanilla?
 There are literally dozens of possible flavor mixes to choose from.

-After preparing the orange shots, you will have a lot of leftover oranges – perfect for our Orange Sweet Rolls or our Orange Moscow Mules.
+ORANGES – Large oranges, such as navels, are ideal here because they make slicing easier.
+After preparing the orange shots, you will have a lot of leftover oranges – perfect for our orange rolls or our Orange Moscow Mules.
 (Or just save them for day-after fresh squeezed orange juice.)

 - Boil the kettle for the boiling water as you prepare the oranges.